Lumesh Syntax Manual 1 (Basic Syntax)

 Statement Expressions

-- Control statements can also act as expressions:
+Control statements can also be used as expressions:

 Supports nesting.